khudgins/documentation/automation/deployment_configuration/tier.rst

    SSL, Add

-If a certificate has been uploaded to enStratus, it will be present as an option and securely passed in to the servers at launch via the /enstratus/bin/configureService script and ultimately to the user-defined /mnt/services/$serviceID/bin/enstratus-configure script for use in configuring the service.
+If a certificate has been uploaded to Enstratius, it will be present as an option and securely passed in to the servers at launch via the /enstratus/bin/configureService script and ultimately to the user-defined /mnt/services/$serviceID/bin/enstratus-configure script for use in configuring the service.